 Chances are that you’ve come across this image somewhere:

 You may have seen this elegant visualisation of rising global temperatures on social media, on the cover of magazines and newspapers, on protest signs, and even on ties, dresses and cars.
-Warming stripes (or climate stripes) were created by Ed Hawkins, a climate scientist and professor at the University of Reading, who works to improve regional climate projections and quantify uncertainty in climate predictions and impacts.
+Warming stripes (or climate stripes) were created at the University of Reading by Ellie Highwood, climate scientist, and Ed Hawkins, a climate scientist and professor who works to improve regional climate projections and quantify uncertainty in climate predictions and impacts.
+Their work came after what appears to be the very first use of this technique in 2015 by estuary scientist, Joan Sheldon.

-The warming stripes were first published on his blog in 2018, but they really rose in international popularity over the summer in 2019.
+The warming stripes were published on Hawkin’s blog in 2018, but they really rose in international popularity over the summer in 2019.
 Many have enthusiastically answered the call to #ShowYourStripes!

 Warming stripes seem to be well on their way to becoming a globally recognizable climate change symbol and like any effective representation, there’s more to this visualisation than meets the eye.